 In this webinar, we explore how to optimize higher complexity designs for manufacturability, where effort cannot be completely minimized.
 We will also explore the sources of manufacturing effort and key techniques for reducing relative effort for parts that are faster, more economic, and less risky to produce.
 You’ll walk away knowing: How effort scales for […]

 In this webinar, we explore how to reduce manufacturing effort in the most complex designs applicable to industries such as medical devices, robotics, and aerospace.
 Here we will specify key risk mitigation strategies for high precision, high geometric complexity, and extreme part sizes (large and small).
-You’ll walk away knowing: When design parameters transition into […]
+You’ll walk away knowing: Costs and benefit trade-offs at […]